stossy11/Pluvia/README.md

 You need Python 2 that you can get from here https://www.python.org/downloads/release/python-2718/ now supported with macOS 12.3+

-What is Pluvia v2?
+What is Pluviana?
 ===============
-Pluvia v2 allows you to untethered downgrade your iPhone 4 without SHSH blobs!
+Pluviana allows you to untethered downgrade your iPhone 4 without SHSH blobs and it is an newly maintained version of Pulvia!

 It uses the iOS 7.1.2 iBoot exploit "De Rebus Antiquis" by @xerub and @dora2-iOS.